Should I Stay or Should I Go?

 * Contact the police if you have any immediate concerns about your or someone else’s safety.

 It may assist you to obtain legal advice if you are thinking about separation and are worrying about leaving the family home.
-Call us on 07 5597 3366 today to arrange a FREE initial consultation to discuss your concerns with a Family Lawyer.
+Call us on 07 5597 3366 today to arrange a initial consultation to discuss your concerns with a Family Lawyer.

 If you prefer, simply complete the ‘Contact Us’ form below and let us know a suitable time to contact you.